CVIR-Lab/MarsData/README.md

 ## Official implementation for KLRD and KPRD methods (code and data)
-This is the official implementation of the codes and data that produced the results in the our IEEE TNNLS manuscript titled *XM Xiao, MB Yao, HQ Liu, et al., A Kernel-based Multi-featured Rock Modeling and Detection Framework for a Mars Rover*
+This is the official implementation of the codes and data that produced the results in the our IEEE TNNLS manuscript titled

+"*XM Xiao, MB Yao, HQ Liu, et al., A Kernel-based Multi-featured Rock Modeling and Detection Framework for a Mars Rover*"

 We refined and built a labeled dataset called **MarsData** for rock segmentation on planet excepically on Mars in this paper.
-## MarsData  ———— a Martian rock dataset for segmentation.
+## MarsData  —— a Martian rock dataset for segmentation.
 ### Image source
 Images are collected from an unlabeled [Mars image dataset](https://dominikschmidt.xyz/mars32k/).
 The intention of **MarsData** is to provied a standard rock detection benchmark with pixel-level mask for researchers who are interseting on deep learning methods for planetray sciences and robotics.
 Note: All mars images are courtesy of NASA/JPL-Caltech.
 You can read the full use policy [here](https://www.jpl.nasa.gov/jpl-image-use-policy).